AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: file-view.png
 .. index:: menu; tools --> views --> files

-In addition to the :guilabel:`Project` view, GPS also provides a :guilabel:`Files` view through the :menuselection:`View --> Files` menu.
+In addition to the :guilabel:`Project` view, GNAT Studio also provides a :guilabel:`Files` view through the :menuselection:`View --> Files` menu.

 In this view, directories are displayed exactly as they are organized on the